laixintao/iredis/iredis/data/commands/xrevrange.md

-Like `XRANGE` this command can be used in order to iterate the whole stream content, however note that in this case, the next command calls should use the ID of the last entry, with the sequence number decremneted by one.
-However if the sequence number is already 0, the time part of the ID should be decremented by 1, and the sequence part should be set to the maxium possible sequence number, that is, 18446744073709551615, or could be omitted at all, and the command will automatically assume it to be such a number (see `XRANGE` for more info about incomplete IDs).
+Like `XRANGE` this command can be used in order to iterate the whole stream content, however note that in this case, the next command calls should use the ID of the last entry, with the sequence number decremented by one.
+However if the sequence number is already 0, the time part of the ID should be decremented by 1, and the sequence part should be set to the maximum possible sequence number, that is, 18446744073709551615, or could be omitted at all, and the command will automatically assume it to be such a number (see `XRANGE` for more info about incomplete IDs).